cxmsmile/cxmsmile.github.io/resume_short.md

 **Google LLC**\
 Address: 1600 Amphitheatre Parkway Mountain View, CA 94043\
 Job Title: **Software Engineer**\
-Job Duties: Build the infra of Google Ads Attribution to help advertisers understand the performance of their advertising and inform decisions about budget allocation and optimization.
+Job Duties: Build the infrastructure of Google Ads Attribution to help advertisers understand the performance of their advertising and inform decisions about budget allocation and optimization.

 * 2017.01 - 2018.05\
 **Amazon China**\